AndyMender/gokudoukanji/README.md

 - Simple, easy to follow mnemonics leveraging kanji meanings, possibly relying on Japanese sounds (not English!)

+- Mnemonic sounds should honor Japanese vowel length and should be consistent across kanji (for instance, character stories?)

 - Include kanji phonetic composition where applicable!

 - Should be friendly to beginners as well

 - User-friendliness and no-fluff as top priorities

+- Use culturally relevant photos of Japanese stuff for recall

 ## Logic
 - [node.js](https://nodejs.org/en) + extra libs where needed